mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_7/Dem7.md

 #kruskal wallis test of Chao 1 richness
 kruskal.test(value ~ Group4, data = df_CH_G)

-# as for ANOVA, for the purpose of illustration, we perform a post hoc analysis is further conducted to nd which levels of the groups are different from each other if the Kruskal-Wallis test is signicant
+# if the Kruskal-Wallis test is significant and for the purpose of illustration, we perform a post hoc analysis to assess which levels of the groups are different from each other

 # Tukey test
 library(DescTools)